beezy-dev/verbose-couscous/docs/kubernetes/podman.md

 Created symlink /home/romdalf/.config/systemd/user/default.target.wants/container-draw.io.service → /home/romdalf/container-draw.io.service.
 ```

-Note: to keep things tidy, you can create a directory called ```podman-services``` and copy all your service files in there.
+Note: To keep things tidy, you can create a directory called ```podman-services``` and copy all your service files in.

 Stop your running container:
 ```